rostools/r-cubed-intro/for-instructors.md

     - Basic questions about the participant (like in the pre-course survey).
     - Questions about current usage of the tools they learned during the course.
     - Questions about and reflections on the course.

+## General course admin

+### Helper R scripts

+There are several R scripts in the `R/` folder of the repository that can be modified and used to help manage and organize the course.
+Here is a brief overview of what each script is and how it can help.

+- `build-slides.R`: As the name suggests, this script will build (or re-build) the R Markdown slides in the `slides/` folder.
+- `checks.R`: Can be used to run basic checks of the URLs in the chapters.
+URLs are not always stable, so this checks if they are active/live.
+- `create-teams.R`: Relies on `fetch-pre-survey.R`, this script will group
+the participants in to teams, create teams on GitHub, create repositories for the teams, and assign the teams to those repositories.
+- `fetch-feedback-survey.R`: Fetches and processes the participant feedback from the Google Form survey.
+Uses the `ignore.R` file that contains the Google document ID and is not present in the repository, so you'd have to create your own.
+- `fetch-pre-survey.R`: Like the `fetch-feedback-survey.R`, this fetches and
+processes the pre-survey results.
+Also uses the `ignore.R` file.
+- `ignore.R`: Not in the repository, so will need to be created to contain the `PRE_SURVEY_ID` and `FEEDBACK_SURVEY_ID` variables that have the Google document ID for the survey results.

+Other scripts are used within the material to generate content or do other tasks:

+- `extract-solutions.R`: This script contains a function to extract solutions from each of the exercises and prints them in the `resources.Rmd` section.
+- `slide-setup.R`: Contains code that sets up the themes, options, and reference management for the slides in `slides/`.